thennbreak/R-Labs/Lab1/README.md

 99% cofidence:  Considering the data collected [49.99940, 49.99954] is a set of plausible values for theta with 99% cofidence.

 95% cofidence:  Considering the data collected [49.99941, 49.99952] is a set of plausible values for theta with 95% cofidence.

+Finally, the bootstrap standard error estimate for the estimated mean is 2.817984e^-05.